-NOTES to District and Sec � on Boards:
+NOTES to District and Section Boards:

-Each District and Sec�on Board must, at a minimum, be comprised of:

-President, President Elect, Vice President, Secretary and Treasurer

-Addional posions may be elected or appointed, as authorized in each District or Secon Bylaws.
+Each District and Section Board must, at a minimum, be comprised of: President, President-Elect, Vice President, Secretary and Treasurer Additional positions may be elected or appointed, as authorized in each District or Section Bylaws.

-Districts and Sec ons are expected to have 1 representa ve:
+Districts and Sections are expected to have 1 representative:

-- on each Secon Board
+- on each Section Board

 - on each District Board

 - on the CPRS Advocacy Team (A-Team)

-Region and Secon Reps are ex-officio (non-voong) members of each District or Secon they represent.
-They are responsible for communicaon to/from the District or Secon to/from the State Board.
+Region and Section Reps are ex-officio (non-voting) members of each District or Section they represent.
+They are responsible for communication to/from the District or Section to/from the State Board.

-Please see the answer Book or your Resource Manual for more information.
+Please see The Answer Book or your Resource Manual for more information.